 One of my favourite parts about the dog days of summer is the all-too-brief appearance of red currants.
 I love their unashamed tartness, their shimmering jewel-like quality, the surprising crunch of the little seeds hiding within.

 They’re a little overwhelmingly sour on their own, but when added to a sweet baked treat or slowly simmered down into a brilliant red jam, they’re utterly fantastic.

 I sometimes turn them into jam, or bake them up into a rather spectacular meringue-topped red currant torte.

 One of these days, I might even work up the nerve to make a batch of homemade red currant danishes, just like the ones that occasionally make an appearance at the O&B Canteen.
 This year, though, I just couldn’t summon up the determination to spend the better part of a hot summer day pounding butter with a rolling pin and endlessly folding and rolling out dough to make homemade danishes.

 (Yes, it’s true… I have mile-wide streaks of laziness and impatience, which sometimes counterbalance my equally-wide streak of gluttony.)

 My initial plan for these loaves was to fold the currants into the batter, as I would normally do with a blueberry cake, but I worried the delicate currants might get crushed in the process.
-Inspired by La Tartine Gourmandine’s lovely red currant mini cakes, I chose to sprinkle them onto the batter once it had been poured into the pans instead, creating a bright scattering of scarlet polka-dots across the top of each loaf.
-Beautiful, no?
+So instead, I borrowed some inspiration from La Tartine Gourmandine’s lovely red currant mini cakes, and sprinkled them onto the batter once it had been poured into the pans to create a bright scattering of scarlet polka-dots across the top of each loaf.